-The IRS finalized regulations that provide rules for determining who is the “taxpayer” for purposes of applying the Sec.
+New regulations provide rules for determining who is the “taxpayer” for purposes of applying the Sec.
 108 discharge-of-indebtedness rules to a grantor trust or disregarded entity.